yasinaydinnet/expat.ee/Topics/IdCard.md

 ### with id card:
 - buy or get an id card reader
 - change your id card passwords
-- update your certiifcate if necessary
+- update your certificate if necessary
 - update your data in card if you need

 ### sim card: